Kamala Khan: Marvel Legacy relaunch

 In December 2017, Ms. Marvel began the "Teenage Wasteland" story arc as part of the Marvel Legacy relaunch.
 Wilson said, "Since the events of 'Civil War II', there's been friction between Kamala and her mentor, Captain Marvel.
 In this arc, we're exploring how complicated legacies can be when they're passed from generation to generation ...
 She's questioning a lot about herself and her mission.
 Her friends end up stepping into some very important—and unexpected—roles.
 So in a sense, the arc is really about a bunch of chronically under-estimated teenagers who pull together to fight evil".

 In January 2018, Secret Warriors was cancelled after twelve issues.
-Kamala continued to lead the Champions, which relaunched with a third volume that month.
+Kamala continued to co-lead the Champions with Miles Morales, which relaunched with a third volume that month.
 According to IGN, "writer Jim Zub will be sticking around, and he'll be joined by new artist Stephen Cummings as the two explore what happens when Ms. Marvel takes the team global".
-It was announced in July 2019 that Champions was cancelled, with issue #10 in October its last one.
+In the third volume's first arc, Kamala and Viv Vision are killed in a battle against the supervillain Zzzax in Dubai.
+Miles arranges for their deaths to be undone by agreeing to the devil Mephisto's offer of a "cosmic do-over", turning back time so that Miles and Amadeus Cho survive and restrain Zzzax.
+This is done at the cost of a bystander's life who Miles had originally saved from falling rubble – in this new timeline, the bystander dies instead of Kamala and Viv.
+Guilt-ridden, Miles eventually tells Kamala of her death and the cost of her revival, "breaking her heart" and ending their friendship, before leaving the team in issue #4.
+In July 2019, it was announced that Champions had been cancelled, with issue #10 in October serving as its last.

 Ms. Marvel #31—the 50th issue of Ms. Marvel featuring Kamala—was published in June 2018.
 To mark the occasion, Marvel brought in additional collaborators for the issue: writers G. Willow Wilson, Saladin Ahmed, Rainbow Rowell, and Hasan Minhaj, and artists Nico Leon, Bob Quinn, Gustavo Duarte, and Elmo Bondoc.